 3 sample emails for sending your resume to recruiters:

-Do you want to use any of these templates as your first draft?
-Click below to download the one you like.
+Feel free to use any of these templates as your first draft.

 How to email a resume: A few tips to keep in mind before sending the email